thegetty/quire-docs/content/docs-v1/sequences.md

 ### Filenaming

-By default, Quire is expecting images in a sequence to be sequentially numbered JPGs or PNGs with three digits and the file suffix as `jpg` or `png` in lowercase:
+By default, Quire expects image sequences to be sequentially numbered JPGs or PNGs with three digits and the file suffix as `jpg` or `png` in lowercase:

 ```
 001.jpg, 002.jpg, 003.jpg ...